Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Qualitative Experiments

-where content and domain adversarial loss $L_{adv}^{c}$ $L_{adv}^{domain}$, cross-cycle consistency loss $L_{1}^{cc}$, self-reconstruction loss $L_{1}^{recon}$, latent regression loss $L_{1}^{latent}$ and KL loss $L_{KL}$ are I2I-Dis original loss terms, $\lambda > 0$ control the relative importance of the loss terms.
-(More details in Supplementary).
-Fig.~\ref{fig:5} shows the image-to-image translation performance. (a) We fix the identity (domain) latent code and change the content latent code by interpolation; generated images should keep the domain attribute (belong to the same dog).
+Fig.~\ref{fig:7} shows the image-to-image translation performance. (a) We fix the identity (domain) latent code and change the content latent code by interpolation; generated images should keep the domain attribute (belong to the same dog).
 I2I-Dis generated dog images have artifacts, which means the non-convex latent space cannot 'understand' the interpolated content code.
 After adding our CIR, the generated images have both better image quality and consistency of the same identity. (b) We fix the content latent code and change the identity by sampling; generated images should keep the same content attribute (pose and outline).
 Cat images generated by I2I-Dis have large pose variance (contain both left and right pose), and large face outline variance (ear positions and sizes).
 After adding our CIR, the generated images have smaller pose and outline variance.
 (More results in Supplementary)